zekhoi/bukalapak/README.md

-# bukalapak
+# BUKALAPAK
-Scraping Tool for Dropshipper
+Scraping Tool

+Packages needed
+- requests
+- BeautifulSoup
+- colorama(optional)

 How to use :
  - python lupabapak.py
  - then insert the keyword